l0g1c-80m8/3d-drone-controller/README.md

 ### Hover (scenario 1) ###

-Tune the weight parameter of the quadrotor and set it s below
+Tune the weight parameter of the quadrotor and set it as below
 ```
 Mass = 0.485
 ```